This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Prescription pain medicine helps decrease pain.
 Do not wait until the pain is severe before you take this medicine.
 You may also need aspirin to thin your blood and prevent blood clots.
 This medicine makes it more likely for you to bleed or bruise.

 You may need to return for blood tests.
-Caregivers may also need to check the blood flow in your leg.
+Healthcare providers may also need to check the blood flow in your leg.
 Write down your questions so you remember to ask them during your visits.

 Carefully wash the wound with soap and water.
 Dry the area and put on new, clean bandages as directed.
 Change your bandages when they get wet or dirty.